jvilk/BrowserFS/README.md

 }
 ```

-> Powers, Bobby, Vilk, John, and Berger, Emery D. Browsix: Bridging the Gap Between Unix and the Browser.
+> Bobby Powers, John Vilk, and Emery D. Berger.
+Browsix: Bridging the Gap Between Unix and the Browser.
 In *Proceedings of the Twenty-Second International Conference on Architectural Support for Programming Languages and Operating Systems* (2017), pp. 253–266.

 ```bibtex
 @inproceedings{PowersBrowsix,